 Find out more about working for the Adult Services Directorate:

-Hello, I’m Bernie Enright, the Executive Director of Adult Services, and my role is accountable to Joanne Roney, the Council’s Chief Executive, as well as the CEOs of the Manchester Local Care Organisation (MLCO) and Manchester Health & Care Commissioning (MHCC).
+Hello, I’m Bernie Enright, the Executive Director of Adult Services.
+My my role is accountable to Joanne Roney, the Council’s Chief Executive, as well as the CEOs of the Manchester Local Care Organisation (MLCO) and Manchester Health & Care Commissioning (MHCC).
 I’m in charge of adult social care provision in Manchester.
-My remit is to ensure that we support vulnerable adults in Manchester in line with legislation, notably the Care Act, and that services are in place to safeguard, support and protect people at times when they need help, advice or a range of interventions.
+My remit is to ensure that we support vulnerable adults in Manchester in line with legislation, notably the Care Act.
+I'm responsible for ensuring that services are in place to safeguard, support and protect people at times when they need help or advice.

-While the gateway to services is through an initial or ongoing assessment, I’m proud that we have a number of in-house services that meet the needs of our older and disabled residents; these services include our Reablement Service (helping people back to independence) and supported accommodation.
-Equally, we have a vibrant external care market where people are supported with day care services, homecare and residential and nursing care.
-We’re reviewing all our commissioned services with health commissioners and exploring ways to jointly deliver improved outcomes and effective use of public resources.
+I’m proud that we have many in-house services that meet the needs of our older and disabled residents.
+These include our Reablement Service (helping people back to independence), and Supported Accommodation.
+We also have a vibrant external care market including day care services, homecare and residential and nursing care.
+We’re always reviewing all our commissioned services with health commissioners.
+This allows us to explore ways to jointly deliver improved outcomes and effective use of public resources.

 Alongside my statutory responsibilities, I also lead Homelessness in Manchester.
-The problem of homelessness and rough sleepers in the city remains challenging, and we are constantly developing new and innovative solutions to prevent it and respond to people who are homeless.
+The problem of homelessness and rough sleepers in the city remains challenging.
+We are constantly developing new and innovative solutions to prevent it and respond to people who are homeless.

-My team and I are supported by a fantastic range of support services, including Finance, Performance, Communications and others, which all contribute to the successful delivery of adult social care in an integrated health and care environment.
+Supporting my team and I are a fantastic range of support services, including Finance, Performance and Communications.
+This all contributes to the successful delivery of adult social care in an integrated health and care environment.
 We’re all stepping up to the challenge so we can make a real difference to people’s lives.

 I hope this provides a quick overview of the work we do, and it would be fantastic if you want to be part of our exciting ongoing journey and come on board!